A History of Service

 Before serving in the State Legislature Wolk built a long record of community and public service.
 A resident of Davis since 1978, she won a seat on the Davis City Council in 1990, and served two terms as Mayor from 1992-94 and 1996-98.
 While on the City Council, Wolk led the effort to build the Sutter Davis Hospital and the University Retirement Community.
 She spearheaded the formation of the Economics and Finance Commission and the Open Space Commission.
 She also led the efforts to preserve and restore Putah Creek.

 From 1998 to 2002, Wolk served as Yolo County Supervisor.
 As a supervisor, she led the effort to create a Multi-Disciplinary Interview Center for abused children, a Crisis Nursery, the Yolo County Children’s Alliance, and the first Tree Plan for Yolo County.
 During her tenure, the Board successfully funded a new Juvenile Hall and revised the County's Agricultural Zoning Ordinance to preserve Yolo's prime agricultural land.

 Wolk earned her B.A. from Antioch College in 1968, and an M.A. from Johns Hopkins School of Advanced International Studies in 1971.
 She has taught History, Social Studies, and French in grades 7 through 12 in both public and private schools.
 She is married to Bruce Wolk, Professor of Law and Dean Emeritus at UC Davis Law School.
-They have two grown sons, five granddaughters, and a grandson.
+They have two grown sons, four granddaughters, and a grandson.